VB6 Facts vs. Fiction

 - Microsoft and others feel that VB6 is one of best application development languages of all time.

-- VB6 in 2016 is still used in a multitude of mission critical industries including: banking, education, local\state government, military and NASA.
+- VB6 even today is still used in a multitude of mission critical industries including: banking, education, local\state government, military and NASA.

 - Microsoft and the industries that rely on VB6 dont see it as a toy or anything less than a professional development system.